RalitsaTerzieva/digital-market-place/marketplace/README.md

 You can:
 - create a new product;
-- delete product;
+- delete a product;
-- update product;
+- update a product;

+You have also functionalities like:
+- register;
+- login;
+- logout;

 ## Installation